cicidi/go-orm-compare/README.md

 - Sql is the official JDBC library.
 But it need extra work for table, column mapping.
-- Sqlx provides a better coding experience, we can't do column mapping by using table, and also auto fulfill your "object", however, Sqlx doesn't support
+- Sqlx provides a better coding experience, we can do column mapping by using table, and also auto fulfill your "object", however, Sqlx doesn't support

     - create table
     - insert "object" with type as `interface{}`.
 I need to create diffent `save` func for different type of "object"